YMC-22/smart-filter/README.md

 ```
 - `option - (bool) true / false - parameter allows to control sending of request.
 Default is true`
 - `cpt - name post type (String).
 Can set several post types separated by commas, for example: "post,books"`
 - `tax - name taxonomies (String).
-Can set several taxonomies separated by commas, for example: "post,books"`
+Can set several taxonomies separated by commas, for example: "people,science"`
 - `terms - ID term (String).
 Create a list of all terms related to all specified taxonomies, separated by commas, for example: “11,35,47,55,77”.`
 - `IMPORTANT!
 Define the relationship between different taxonomies in a query.
 The default is "AND".
    Set the option to "OR" to display all posts in the grid.
 This can be configured in the admin panel Filter -> General Tab -> Taxonomy. `